 You must sometime, if you are a reader, invest the time to read The Scarlet Letter.
 (Did I tell you I updated it and made it so much easier to read?
 Hawthorne’s style makes it very difficult for modern readers and it’s too great a book to miss.
 I added a few paragraphs to develop a few thoughts Hawthorne was making but the book fully remains Hawthorne’s.
 I hope you read it and allow his brilliant work to open your eyes and heart in many ways as it has done mine.)
 Believe me, “righteous” Chillingworth is alive and well in the world today.

 But heroes!
 The countless unsung and unknown (except to a handful of the world’s billions)!
 Add to those the grand few who are known and worthy of praise—who can number them, eh?
 People who consciously lay down their lives in a single act of breathtaking generous self-giving and others (vaster in number) who lay down their lives by living and working for decades until their tired bodies and willing hearts can do no more.
-Exclude for the moment the obvious among us whose malevolence and delight in the demonic is so startling that all the social-sciences can’t come close to “explaining”.
+Exclude for the moment the obvious among us whose malevolence and delight in the demonic is so startling that all the social-sciences can’t come close to “explaining” it.
 There’s a power that we turned loose, a monstrous, stalking predator that is as cunning and well-disguised as it is vindictive and insatiable.
-Across the world there are places and there have been eras where it wore and wears no disguise but now that we are “wise” scientists, sociologists and psychologists can explain all in terms of neurons, genetics, socio-psychology, cultural anthropology and more—without remainder.
+Across the world there are places and there have been eras where it wore and wears no disguise but now that we are “wise” scientists, sociologists and psychologists and can explain all in terms of neurons, genetics, socio-psychology, cultural anthropology and more—without remainder.
 So much truth and wisdom there—not unwise or untrue in what it includes but blindness to what it excludes and so somewhere beyond human vision a cosmic parasite feeds on us.
 We see its work and mistake the undeniable destruction for the destroyer—and that too is the deep cunning of the predator, when the genuinely wise become fools even in their wisdom (Romans 1:21-22) and serve the great corrupter.